AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - shipment to US: $42
  - Total per 5 PCB of each and shipment: $174
  - Total per set of 3 PCB's of each type: 174/5 = approx. $35
- - Total other parts per 1 build: approx 60$.
+ - Total other parts per 1 build: approx 60$ + shipment.
- - Grand Total per 1 build: $95 max.
+ - Grand Total per 1 build: $105 max.
 ### Battery only
  - ATU Mount PCB: $8.40 per 5
  - ATU Companion PCB: $8.40 per 5